While visiting Paris, I couldn't help but notice the beauty of the French women. I picked up on a few things to share with you!

 Typical French Women Beauty Standards

-The French Girl look is chic, subtly sexy, natural, relaxed, and yet casually elegant.
+The French Girl look is chic, subtly sexy, natural, relaxed, and casually elegant.
 The eyes are accentuated with both the hair and makeup.
-The lips are natural and smooth with enough color to enhance the lips just a little, nothing overpowering.
+The lips are natural and smooth with enough color to enhance the lips just a little without being overpowering.